 Abstract

 Three-dimensional scanning technology has reduced dramatically in price and ease of implementation.
 Unfortunately, these low-cost, three-dimensional scanning systems lack intuitive tracking during the scanning of a part.
 This leads to issues with mesh alignment during scanning, inaccuracies in the completed mesh and additional time to scan completion.
-This is problematic, especially when dealing with human subjects, where fatigue and impatience become a problem.
+This is problematic, especially when dealing with human subjects, where fatigue and impatience become a problem for the completion of a stationary scan.
 To address this, we have developed a low-cost, simple to use, and repeatable apparatus which rotates any scanner or camera about the central axis of the part being scanned.

 Introduction

-Historically, the production of sockets for prostheses and orthoses has been an involved process that requires clinician intervention in the molding, casting, and fitting of the residual limb [1].
+Historically, the production of sockets for prostheses and orthoses has been an involved process that requires clinician intervention in the molding, casting, and fitting to the residual limb [1].
 The consequence of this process is high expense and long turn around time, resulting in ineffective prosthesis prescription especially in recent amputees whose training with a prosthesis is crucial immediately after injury [2].
-To address these issues, the implementation of recently emergent technologies, such as 3D scanning and additive manufacturing, has been experimentally and clinically applied to stream line this process [3], [1].
-In general, these studies have either relied on complex, expensive, and difficult to implement scanning and manufacturing technologies which limited their applicability in the clinic or used extremely low cost and low-quality equipment which led to questionable applicability [4-6].
+To address these issues, the implementation of recently emergent technologies, such as 3D scanning and additive manufacturing, has been experimentally and clinically applied to stream line this process [1], [3].
+In general, these studies have either relied on complex, expensive, and difficult-to-implement scanning and manufacturing technologies which limited their applicability in the clinic or used extremely low cost and low-quality equipment which led to questionable applicability [4-6].

 The purpose of this present investigation is to create a stable platform for low-cost 3D scanners which eliminates reliability concerns in the production of accurate additively manufactured sockets for use in prosthetic and orthotics.